WHAT IS A HYBRID?

 Hot Takes

-This generally but broadly applies to beginners, juniors and NTRP under 4.0.
-If you don’t hit the ball in the sweet spot at lease 80% of the time, then you shouldn’t use poly.
-Polys have such little forgiveness that mishits will turn into excessive vibration and shock to your arm, accelerating your injuries.
+This also generally but broadly applies to beginners, juniors and NTRP under 4.0.
+If you don’t hit the ball in the sweet spot at lease 80% of the time, then you shouldn’t use polyester strings.
+Polyesters have such little forgiveness that mishits will turn into excessive vibration and shock to your arm, accelerating your injuries.
+Then why do so many pro’s use polyester?
+Well, most have been playing since they were like 3 years old so their joints have literally been built to handle the impacts.
+But many of them are also “clean ball strikers”.
+That’s more important these days than we realize.

 WHAT THE HECK IS POLY?